verticlabs/html-boilerplate/docs/guideline-css.md

 ## Deployment and tools

 When deploying your CSS, make sure that your SCSS is compiled into a single file, and that you create a minified version of that file.
 Minified files should be named the same as their full-size counterparts, with an added .min just before the extension.
+Also, upload the unminified files to the deployment server.
+This way, you make them avaiable to any [curious learners out there](https://speakerdeck.com/rachelandrew/pushing-the-boundaries-without-breaking-the-web?slide=32).

 A lot of our developers are running Microsoft Visual Studio, and [Mindscape's Web Workbench](http://www.mindscapehq.com/products/web-workbench) are a great tool for working with SCSS in that environment.
 For Mac developers, [CodeKit](http://incident57.com/codekit/) provideds a great way to work with SCSS (as well as a lot of other great stuff).